-We’re a friendly neighbourhood Ontario pot shop offering the best variety in
+We’re your friendly neighbourhood North York and Toronto cannabis stores offering the best variety in

 High-quality cannabis flower